jonathanmartinez/atom-keybindings/README.md

 My custom keybindings for Atom editor.

-To use them, copy and paste the keybindings inside keymap.cson into your keymap.cson (Atom > Keymap...).
+To use them, copy and paste the keybindings inside keymap.cson into your keymap.cson (Atom > Keymap...)